michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 	- You may use any resources you can find.
 You may add items you have at home or wish to purchase, you may use any libraries, examples, circuits, or parts of code; you may be inspired by projects.
+	- Upload your draft to a new folder on your Github page called Aug_3_FinalProject in a page called firstDraft.md

 #### Meeting 9: August 3